MariaGeorge22/AirBnB_clone/web_static/README.md

-THis README file is for web_static project
+THis README file is for web_static projectm